tronikos/gassist_text/README.md

 - Routines don't work
 - Commands that need to verify your identity through voice match don't work

-To get personal results working you need to create an OAuth client ID of Desktop app, see step by step instructions [here](https://www.home-assistant.io/integrations/google_assistant_sdk/#enable-personal-results-for-advanced-users).
+To get personal results working you need to create an OAuth client ID of Desktop app, see step by step instructions [in this article](https://www.home-assistant.io/integrations/google_assistant_sdk/#enable-personal-results-for-advanced-users).

 ## Development environment